-Crypto.com and Coinbase are two popular cryptocurrency exchanges that offer a large selection of crypto, well-designed mobile apps, intuitive trading platforms, NFT marketplaces, and the ability to earn interest on deposited cryptocurrency.
-But while Crypto.com offers an advanced trading platform with very low fees, Coinbase is aimed at new users that are just learning about crypto.
-In this comparison review, we assess the similarities and differences between Crypto.com and Coinbase and evaluate which is the better option for crypto investors.
+While Crypto.com offers an advanced trading platform with low fees, Coinbase is aimed at new users just learning about crypto.
+In this comparison review, we assess the similarities and differences between Crypto.com and Coinbase and evaluate which option is better for crypto investors.

 |Promotion||$5 BTC bonus (USA only)||None available at this time|